MoamenSoroor/grpc-tasks/README.md

 Lab 2
 -----------------------------------------------------------------
+1. run all APIs (gRPCAPI, InventoryService, and PaymentService)
-run the Angularclient with ng serve -o
+2. run the Angularclient with ng serve -o at AngularClient/GRPCClient Directory